pradyutbansal/SeattleAerospace/README.md

 I thought about a variety of different layouts, but decided on the one I tried to implement.
 I considered doing a heat map to see the relationship between activity and object.
 A treemap to indicate how the market was divided, but I didnt have any information about their market caps.
 Given the nodes and edges, I instinctively started by creating a graph and running some statistics on them.
 However they didnt seem stastically significant and so I didnt use them.

-I used this as a means of learning d3, and so ended up spending more than a couple of hours working on it.
+I used this as a means of learning d3, was able to pull this together in a couple of hours.

 I would like to add some more functionality to this, namely: